yusukefs/flutter-playground/README.md

 # flutter-playground

-Flutter app was initialized with `flutter create flutter_testapp`, and React app was initialized with `npx create-react-app react-testapp`.
+Flutter app was initialized with `flutter create flutter_testapp`, and React Native app was initialized with `npx expo init ReactNativeTestapp`.